qmk/qmk_firmware/keyboards/duck/tcv3/readme.md

 **Reset Key:** To put the TC-V3 into reset, hold the top second most right key (`K0J`) while plugging in.

+**CAUTION:** At this time 11/16/19 lighting has not been tested fully and may not properly work.

 See [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) then the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.

 ## Hardware Notes